Syncing 10,000 leads/mo? GET A DEMO

 Colleges and private universities can target prospective students based on an interest they expressed.
 It might be browsing their website, submitting a form, or visiting a landing page.

 This behavior can be leveraged by companies by retargeting those student leads on social media platforms once they leave the website.
-Data shows that behavioral ads can increase conversion rates by 50%, 10 times on the return on ad spend (ROAS).
+Data shows that behavioral ads can increase conversion rates by 50%, 10 times the return on ad spend (ROAS).

 With retargeting, schools can maximize this data to re-engage prospective students across social platforms.
 But this can be really hard to do if your data is scattered across different platforms.

-You want a unified and interconnected data technology stack for a birds eye view of all your leads, prospects, and existing and past students.
+You want a unified and interconnected data technology stack for a bird’s-eye view of all your leads, prospects, and existing and past students.
 LeadsBridge allows you to do that through automated data bridges.

 3. Leveraging custom audiences & lookalike audiences

-Each educational institution has a detailed database with their best students’ profiles.
+Each educational institution has a detailed database with its best students’ profiles.
 This is also a goldmine of data.
 All you have to do is connect your CRM to Meta via an automated data bridge.

 On top of that, the source audience should be regularly and automatically updated to be relevant and effective, which is best done through automation.